-If you have an avid book reader on your holiday gift list, take a look at at these gifts for readers!
-There are some great books you could get them, but there are also great gift ideas for readers that aren’t books!
+If you have an avid book reader on your holiday gift list, take a look at at this list of best gifts for readers!
+There are some great books you could get them, but there are also great gifts for book lovers that aren’t books!

-Since we talk books around here a good bit (although I am behind on sharing my latest good reads with you!), I thought it would be fun to create a gift list full of gifts for book readers this holiday season.
+Since we talk books around here a good bit (although I am behind on sharing my latest good reads with you!), I thought it would be fun to create a gift list full of gifts for bookworms this holiday season.

-I’ve complied some of my favorite reads (and ones I have on my to-read list) in different genres, but since it can sometimes be hard to sometimes pinpoint exactly what a fellow reader might like to read, I’ve also gathered some non-book gift ideas for readers.
+I’ve complied some of my favorite reads (and ones I have on my to-read list) in different genres, but since it can sometimes be hard to sometimes pinpoint exactly what a fellow reader might like to read, I’ve also gathered some non-book gifts for book readers.
 I have to say, some of these are just super creative!

 Some brands provided products and/or compensation for inclusion in this gift guide.
 However, all thoughts and opinions are 100% my own.
 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

-For the guy or gal who still believes in the power of a real book and the beauty of the library, grab them the library card socks.
-If you’ve got someone who’s a bit of a rebel, get them the banned book socks – one sock has titles that were once “banned” and the other has censored strike throughs.
-Either pair is only $10!
+For the guy or gal who still believes in the power of a real book and the beauty of the library, grab them these library card socks.
+If you’ve got someone who’s a bit of a rebel, get them these banned book socks.

 Each book candle has it’s own signature smell that relates to the book.
-While The Great Gatsby features gin, juniper and daisy, To Kill a Mockingbird is Mint Sweet Tea and Catcher in the Rye is Bourbon and Tobacco Flower.
-And did you notice how the labels are also made to look like library checkout cards?
+The Great Gatsby features gin, juniper and daisy, To Kill a Mockingbird is Mint Sweet Tea and Catcher in the Rye is Bourbon and Tobacco Flower.
+The labels are also made to look like library checkout cards!